Our oocyte bank

 I totally rejected this suggestion.
 (I tried to ignore that I have heard this option.)
 A baby from donated oocytes?
 Is the baby still "my own baby"?
 I even considered to leave my husband, because I loved him so much.
 Maybe it would be another way to let him have his own children.
 Fortunately, He was patient and calm, trying to change my mind.

 Then we went to a big hospital for donation consultation together.
 They said the mating process would take 5-10 years. (!!!)
 I was 31 years then.
-Shall I
+Shall I wait for that until I was 40s?

 One of my Taiwanese colleague recommended me to consult Taiwanese fertility centers.
 That's why I called to Stork Fertility Center.
 The matching time was much shorter than that in Mainland China, and it would take around 1-2 months.
 My personal agent at center arranged me to complete some documentations and sperm cryopreservation.
 Soon after, an appropriate donor was matched, and our own embryos were cryopreserved.
 Before the embryo transfer, I underwent hysteroscopy and hystersalpingography to check the uterine environment.